 Retirement should not be the end of the story, but rather a transition to the next chapter.
 So you’ll need to make your money last.
 “A diversified investment portfolio can help produce income without taking too much risk,” adds Gordon.

-Returns with sales charge for Class A shares reflect payment of the 5.75% maximum sales charge.
+Returns shown at maximum offering price (MOP) for Class A shares reflect deduction of the 5.75% maximum sales charge.

 Investments are not FDIC-insured, nor are they deposits of or guaranteed by a bank or any other entity, so they may lose value.

 Investors should carefully consider investment objectives, risks, charges and expenses.
 This and other important information is contained in the fund prospectuses and summary prospectuses, which can be obtained from a financial professional and should be read carefully before investing.

 Investment results assume all distributions are reinvested and reflect applicable fees and expenses.